aosabook/500lines/cluster/CHAPTER.rst

 Testing is most effective when the code is organized for testability.
 There are a few active schools of thought in this area, but the approach we've taken is to divide the code into small, minimally connected units that can be tested in isolation.
-This agrees nicely with the component model, where each component has a specific purpose and can operate in isolation from the others.
+This agrees nicely with the role model, where each role has a specific purpose and can operate in isolation from the others, resulting in a compact, self-sufficient class.

-Cluster is written to maximize that isolation: all communication between components takes place via messages, with the exception of creating new components.
+Cluster is written to maximize that isolation: all communication between roles takes place via messages, with the exception of creating new roles.
-For the most part, then, components can be tested by sending messages to them and observing their responses.
+For the most part, then, roles can be tested by sending messages to them and observing their responses.

 Unit Testing
 ............